 Daniele Amaral is a Brazilian journalist working at Webcitizen, a company that develops internet projects in the area of social mobilization and e-government data.
 She is the coordinator of the citizen engagement site, Vote on the Web, and her job is to encourage young people to participate actively in politics on the internet and at the same time show lawmakers how they can do their job following the demands of the population.

-Ms Karin ASTEGGER, Austria, Board member of the European Association of Service Providers for Persons with Disabilities
+Ms Karin ASTEGGER, Austria, Human Resources, Research & Development at Lebenshilfe Salzburg, Board member of the European Association for Service Providers for Persons with Disability

 Ms Suruchi AULAKH, India, Senior Advisor of Blue Ribbon Movement